Frederic and the ladybird

 "No, thank you Madam.
 I better go home now."

 Frederic's mother realized that something had happened.
-Isabel never said no to one of her biscuits.
+Isabelle never said no to one of her biscuits.
 Frederic seemed happy.
 She didn't want to press the little girl so she said goodbye with a smile.

-Isabel went back home.
+Isabelle went back home.
 She didn't have the courage to tell her mother what had happened.
 She went up to her big brothers' bedroom to find Bertrand.
 He's 19 years old and revising for his exams.

 "Is it serious if you swallow a ladybird?"